Evaluating Representational Similarity Measures from the Lens of Functional Correspondence: Discussion

-All datasets, directly drawn from~\cite{geirhos2019, wang2019learning, geirhos2021partial}, share the coarser 16 labels from ImageNet.
+Datasets are directly drawn from~\cite{geirhos2019, wang2019learning, geirhos2021partial}, sharing the coarser 16 labels from ImageNet.
 These consist of a subset of the ImageNet1k validation set sampled from the following categories: Airplane, Bear, Bicycle, Bird, Boat, Bottle, Car, Cat, Chair, Clock, Dog, Elephant, Keyboard, Knife, Oven, Truck.
+These datasets maintain the original classification task but introduce distribution shifts in the input data.

 \begin{itemize} \item \textbf{Colour}: Served as a baseline in-distribution dataset, with half of the images randomly converted to greyscale and the rest kept in original color.
 Includes a total of 1280 images (80 images per label).